kernelkit/infix/doc/scripting.md

 #### Assign VLANs to Ports

-Then we configure VLANs according to plan [above](#port-test-intro).
-We configure default VID for ingress (PVID), which is done per port, and egress mode (untagged), which is done at the bridge level.
+Then configure VLANs as outlined [above](#port-test-intro): default VID for ingress (PVID), which is done per port, and egress mode (untagged), which is done at the bridge level.
 See Infix [documentation for VLAN bridges][9] for more information.

 ``` shell